You can remotely access your Android phone in Windows 11/10 incredibly easily now, thanks to this new update

 Microsoft

-As soon as this process is completed successfully, you will be able to manage devices.
+As soon as this process is completed successfully, you can manage devices.
 Find your Android phone here and toggle on its entry.
 This will display the toggle switch for showing your phone in File Explorer.

 If you see this toggle switch, you are ready to use your phone app and all its features.
 If not yet visible in settings, please be patient because Microsoft is slowly rolling out this feature for everyone.